protecode-sc/helm-chart/README.md

 ## Changes

+### 2023.12.0
+* Added support for external rabbitmq and external memcached with optional mTLS.

 ### 2023.9.0 -> 2023.9.1
 * Updated container versions
 * Added support for `frontend.web.forcedHttpsUrls` to force absolute internal urls to be sent over https.
 This allows running BDBA behind TLS-terminating L4 load balancer.